DHua5922/SSO-Users-Admin-Panel-Frontend/README.md

 - Integration tests run on pushes and pull requests to `main`.
 - End-to-end and accessibility tests run daily against the configured frontend environment.

 The production bundle job builds the app before running `pnpm check:bundle`.
-The generated build itself only runs TypeScript and Vite; the remaining checks are separate CI jobs.
+The `pnpm build` command itself only runs TypeScript and Vite; the remaining checks are separate CI jobs.

 ## Architecture Overview